Phone: 0411 209 802

 A registered dramatherapist with ANZATA (Australia and New Zealand Arts Therapy Association) and the British Association of Dramatherapists in the UK, Natalie has over 10 years' experience working with children who have experienced emotional trauma.
 She has worked in a therapeutic centre for children who have experienced abuse, neglect, grief and loss and is the founder of Playful Minds which provides individual and group dramatherapy programs to support children’s mental health.

-Currently she is working with children whose parents are in alcohol and drug rehabilitation as well as providing individual and group dramatherapy programs to support anxiety, emotional regulation and social skills.
+Currently she is working in Early Intervention Psychosis as well as with children whose parents are in alcohol and drug rehabilitation.
+She also provides individual and group dramatherapy programs to support anxiety, emotional regulation and social skills through her private practice.
 Her creative approach supports children and young people in dealing with life’s serious stuff.

 PhD, LMHC, RPT-S, CCPT-Master